-HELEN B. MARROW is Assistant Professor of Sociology at Tufts University, with affiliations in American Studies, Latino Studies, Latin American Studies and the Center for the Study of Race and Democracy.
+HELEN B. MARROW is Associate Professor of Sociology at Tufts University, with affiliations in Latin American Studies and the Consortium for the Study of Race, Colonialism, and Diaspora.
 Her research focuses on immigration, race and ethnicity, social class, health, and inequality and social policy.
-She is author of New Destination Dreaming: Immigration, Race, and Legal Status in the Rural American South (Stanford, 2011), co-editor of The New Americans: A Guide to Immigration since 1965 (Harvard, 2007), and author of various journal articles and book chapters on immigrant incorporation and racial and ethnic identity formation in U.S. and European “new immigrant destinations”, unauthorized immigrants’ access to health care, and heterogeneity in patterns of Mexican American assimilation.
-Before joining Tufts, Helen served as a Robert Wood Johnson Postdoctoral Scholar in Health Policy (UC-Berkeley and UCSF) in 2008-10 and a European Network on Inequality Research Fellow (Harvard University and University College Dublin) in 2006.
-She has been awarded the 2008 Best Dissertation Award from the American Sociological Association, the 2010 Best Paper Award from the First Annual Research Training Workshop of the University of California Centers of Expertise on Migration and Health (COEMH), the 2011 Distinguished Contribution to Research Article Award from the Latino/a Sociology Section of the American Sociological Association, the 10th Anniversary Recognition Award from the Association of Mexicans in North Carolina (AMEXCAN), and an Honorable Mention for the 2014 Distinguished Early Career Award given biannually by the Section on Racial and Ethnic Minorities of the American Sociological Association.
-In 2014-15, Helen served as the Boston chapter co-leader of the Scholar Strategy Network, a group of scholars recently formed to help make the democratic and policy implications of academic research more broadly accessible to policymakers, citizen associations, and the media.
-She also served as a Faculty Fellow in Tufts' Jonathan M. Tisch College of Citizenship and Public Service, where scholars engage in interdisciplinary discussions about how to build the capacity of Tufts faculty to integrate active citizenship into their work. .
+She is author of New Destination Dreaming: Immigration, Race, and Legal Status in the Rural American South (Stanford, 2011), co-editor of The New Americans: A Guide to Immigration since 1965 (Harvard, 2007), and co-editor of a special themed journal volume on ethnoracial disparities in access to health care during early implementation of the Affordable Care Act (Journal of Ethnic and Migration Studies, 2017).
+Before joining Tufts, Helen served as a Robert Wood Johnson Postdoctoral Scholar in Health Policy (UC-Berkeley and UCSF) in 2008-10, a European Network on Inequality Research Fellow (Harvard University and University College Dublin) in 2006, and a Doctoral Fellow in Inequality and Social Policy (Harvard University) in 2001-07.
+She has received several awards for her research, including the 2008 Best Dissertation Award from the American Sociological Association, the 2011 Distinguished Contribution to Research Article Award from the Latino/a Sociology Section of the American Sociological Association, the 10th Anniversary Recognition Award from the Association of Mexicans in North Carolina (AMEXCAN), and the 2017 Donald W. Light Award for the Applied or Public Practice of Medical Sociology from the Medical Sociology Section of the American Sociological Association.
+In 2014-15, Helen served as the Boston chapter co-leader of the Scholar Strategy Network, a group of scholars formed to help make the democratic and policy implications of academic research more broadly accessible to policymakers, citizen associations, and the media.
+She also served as a Faculty Fellow in Tufts' Jonathan M. Tisch College of Citizenship and Public Service, where scholars engage in interdisciplinary discussions about how to build the capacity of Tufts faculty to integrate active citizenship into their work.
+In 2017-18, Marrow is a Visiting Researcher at the Russell Sage Foundation, as we write up data from this SINAP project into a book.

 DIANE WONG is currently a doctoral student at Cornell University's Department of Government.
 Her research focuses on American politics, Asian American politics, race and ethnicity, urban politics, intersectional identities, and youth activism.
 As a scholar activist and organizer, her research stems from a passion for community-building.
 After receiving her bachelor’s degree at Binghamton University, Wong spent time at the Museum of Chinese in America (MOCA) based in New York City.
 She worked closely with local residents and small businesses to piece together a walking tour titled “Voices from Ground One: Post-9/11 Chinatown” that documents the profound changes and hardships that the effects of 9/11 and post-9/11 policies have had on the residential area.
 Her current research explores how the process of gentrification impacts the lives of communities of color living in urban spaces.
 Diane's research has been funded by the National Science Foundation, American Political Science Association Minority Fellows Program, Latino Studies Program at Cornell University, and American Studies Program at Cornell University.